-Centrepointe is a proposed mixed-use development by the Webb Cos. in downtown Lexington, Kentucky, bounded by Main, Vine, Limestone and Upper Streets.
+Centrepointe is a mixed-use development under construction by the Webb Cos. in downtown Lexington, Kentucky, bounded by Main, Vine, Limestone and Upper Streets.
 The project has undergone six major revisions from 2008 to the present.

 Vice Mayor Jim Gray